apache/cloudstack-documentation/source/installguide/hypervisor/vsphere.rst

 Alternatively, at the cluster level, you can create an additional cluster with VDS enabled in the existing zone.
 Use the Add Cluster option.
-For information as given in `“Add Cluster: vSphere”
+For information as given in :ref:`adding-a-cluster`.
-<configuration.html#add-cluster-vsphere>`_.

 In both these cases, you must specify the following parameters to configure VDS: